 A young inspirational speaker who recovered from a coma, a children’s coordinator for the musical The Lion King, a British Bangladeshi former boxer, a BBC London News correspondent – those were just a few of the winner’s stories from The Baton Awards inaugural ceremony, which was held at the Houses of Parliament in London in November 2018.

-On June 1st, nominations open up to accept submissions from all over the world in 14 categories, including Entrepreneur of the Year, Third Sector of the Year, Thought Leader of the Year, and STEM Trailblazer.
-Winners in each of the categories will receive their Baton Award 2020 from one of the pioneering predecessors (torchbearers) in the field they are making waves in.
+Our 2023 nominations are now open up to accept submissions from all over the world in 13 categories, including Entrepreneur of the Year, Third Sector of the Year, Thought Leader of the Year, and STEM Trailblazer.
+Winners in each of the categories will receive their Baton Award 2023 from one of the pioneering predecessors (torchbearers) in the field they are making waves in.

 The Baton Awards will acknowledge the U.K’s females from diverse racial group achievers whilst honouring the role models who have made their achievements possible by paving the way.
 These awards will celebrate progress and recognise women from diverse racial groups in the U.K who demonstrate outstanding achievements.
 The evening will raise funds for children’s charity, Strength With In Me Foundation (S.W.I.M); the children’s Domestic Abuse charity that works toward building a generation of empowered females by educating them about healthy and toxic relationships.